nabin-8/Vue.js/readme.md

 - 1:29:34 - Computed Properties
 - 1:35:12 - Conditional Rendering
 - 1:50:18 - v-for

+### v-model

+- v-model is a directive that provides two-way data binding on an input, textarea, or select element.
+It creates a `Connection` between the data in your component and the input field, allowing changes in one to automatically update the other and vice versa.

+#### Two Way Binding?

+- Two-way binding means that changes irt your code `automatically` update what you see on the screen, and vice versa.
+It's like a live connection between your data and the user interface, making it easy to keep them in sync without writing a lot of extra code.

+### Props?

+- "props" (short for properties) are a way to pass data from a parent component to child component.
+Props allow you to communicate between components by allowing the parent component to pass data down to its child components.
+This is useful for creating reusable and modular components.

+- Props are immutable. we cannot change props value

+### Component Event?

+- Component events are a way for child components to communicate with their `parent components`.
+They allow child components to emit events (custom events) that can be listened to and handled by their parent components.

+#### Child Component Emits an Event

+- Inside a child component, you can use the $emit method to trigger a custom event.
+This event can carry data that you want to send to the parent.

+#### Parent Component Listens to the Event

+- In the parent component's template, you can use the v-on directive (or the shorthand @) to listen for the custom event emitted by the child.

+### Slot

+- A slot is like `space in a component` here you can put different things.
+It allow you to create reusable components that can accept different content while maintaining a consistent structure.

+#### Fallback / Default Content

+- Fallback content in slots refers to the default content that is displayed when no content is provided for a particular slot.
+It's a way to ensure that a component still has `meaningful content`, even if the parent component does not pass any content to a specific slot.

+#### Named Slots

+- A named slot is a way to assign a specific name to a slot in a component.
+Unlike the default slot, which is unnamed and used when no explicit name is provided, named slots allow you to have multiple slots in a component and specify where the content should be inserted based on the slot's name.

+### Day3

 - 2:11:57 - v-model
 - 2:18:58 - Props
 - 2:46:16 - Component Event